TateTheBait/WrenchOS-FRAMEWORK-/README.md

 <br>
 <br>
 <br>
+DEPENDENCIES:
+You will need Ox_lib and OxMySql for this framework.

 By default, WrenchOS will come with some commands.
 <br>
 To enable users to use these commands, add this to your server.cfg: